MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 - **Semi-Annual Channel** The Semi-Annual Channel (Targeted) is rolled up and released as the Semi-Annual Channel every 6 months, in January and July.
 No new features are added until the next Semi-Annual Channel, although security updates will continue to be released.
 Each Semi-Annual Channel feature release is supported for an additional 14 months.
 This is the default channel for Office 365 ProPlus clients.

-Read [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md) for more information.
+Read [Overview of update channels](overview-of-update-channels-for-office-365-proplus.md) for more information.

 The following illustration shows the relationships between these releases for Office 365 ProPlus.